 Adding/removing actions of a set and enabling/sorting Quick Menu are done via the same actions menu.
 The only difference is that the actions menu in the Gesture manager has two more items (Pass through), that is why Show as Quick Menu and Sort items are on the second page.

-Plugins are small programs that expand the capabilities of KOReader.
-You can think of them like browser add-ons.
+Plugins are small KOReader programs that are similar to browser add-ons which extends the capabilities of the base program.
 KOReader has 3 categories of plugins:

 Internal plugins are part of the core program.